Rmendevsec/Figma/Day2.md

 - The art and science of arranging text to be both legible and appeling
 - Style or appearance of text
 - The art of working with text
+- It is powerful.
+It can change how we feel about a message being conveyed
 ## Common Types of Fonts

 - **Serif**: have little stroke called serifs attached to the main part of the letter